 You can store your leftover chicken in an airtight container in the fridge for up to 3 days.
 For the best tasting results, I recommend eating within two days and reheating again before serving.

-Made with a base of chicken, hone and soy sauce this chicken recipe is great.
+Made with a base of chicken, honey and soy sauce this chicken recipe is great.
 We add in simple seasonings and garlic for added flavor too.

 This recipe would pair well with just about any vegetable.
 I love Instant Pot Steamed Broccoli, but glazed carrots or green beans would be great too!